BOOK A FREE DISCOVERY CALL

 Nurture and Integrate

-Can you put on some music and dance for five minutes right now — and if not, see if you can make a little time to do that later on?
+Can you put on some music and dance for 5 minutes right no. If not, can make a little time to do that later on?
 Give yourself space to process more and integrate this recipe in your body and nervous system.

 Affirmation (Optional)